IN EVERYTHING GIVE THANKS

 How can that be?
 Because God’s children find ways to shed abroad the agape love in their hearts.
 They pray for those who suffer (James 5:16) and find ways to provide whatever relief and comfort is possible (James 2:14-18), whether it is physical or spiritual.
 Those who suffer hard trials and all the while are thankful to God are inspiring examples to others because they demonstrate the power of God working in them and remind the rest of us to be thankful to God for jobs, good health, and loved ones.
 Through their suffering, they share the hope that lies within and help prepare others so that when the trials do come, we are able to bear them and also please our Father.

-PHILIPPIANS 4:6-7 “Do not be anxious about anything; but by prayer and supplication with thanksgiving, let your requests be made known to God in everything; 7 And the peace of God, which surpasses all understanding, shall guard your hearts and your thoughts in Christ Jesus.”
+PHILIPPIANS 4:6-7 Be anxious for nothing, but in everything by prayer and supplication, with thanksgiving, let your requests be made known to God; 7 and the peace of God, which surpasses all understanding, will guard your hearts and minds through Christ Jesus.

 Having been given understanding of the mysteries of eternity, how can we not be thankful for the mercy, grace, and hope God has given us through the sacrifice of Jesus Christ?